-There is no dearth of engineering colleges in India, and more than half of the country younger population is opting for careers in science.
+There is no dearth of engineering colleges in India, and more than half of the country’s younger population are opting for careers in science.
 However, students are not learning, and there is an apparent lack of skills among graduates.
 According to a recent survey, 95% of graduating engineers in India are unemployable.
 Albert Einstein once said, “If you don’t explain it simply, you don’t understand it well enough.”
 At BML Munjal University, engineering college courses are designed to assist students in every way and make learning interactive.
 We believe in simple learning, and we go out of our way to provide the students with the best from the world.

-We at BMU are dedicated to our mantra, “From here to the world,” and we seek to transform higher education in India by creating a world-class teaching, learning and research environment.
+We at BMU are dedicated to our mantra, “From here to the world,” and we seek to transform higher education in India by creating world-class teaching, learning, and research environment.
 At BMU, the academic structure, curriculum, and pedagogy are designed to bridge the gap between theory and practice.
 Our method of teaching is intended to break the boundaries between different disciplines.
 Training is one of the key factors of an academic course.
-Our courses are designed to synchronize the classroom with the workplace which provides and insight into the professional world.
+Our courses are designed to synchronize the classroom with the workplace which provides an insight into the professional world.

 - The Intellectual Curiosity to Inquire

 These three values are integrated into the curricula by working with “leaders” and “practitioners” in India and around the world.
 Industrial involvement in curriculum design, internships, projects, placements, and engaging students in social causes through research and hands-on projects.
 A BMU student will spend 20 to 45 % of their total contact hours in hands-on learning, including Practice School, which is a supervised internship.